 During the second semester, each student will finalize his or her course selections for the next year.
 Occasionally, the teacher’s recommendation will not match a student’s selection.
-Students and their parents are encouraged to contact the teacher if they have questions regarding their child’s course recommendations for that subject area.
+Students and their parents/guardians are encouraged to contact the teacher if they have questions regarding their child’s course recommendations for that subject area.
 They can also contact the school counselor for general questions regarding course registration.

 Each year, students must register for a minimum of 5.25 credits per year.

 Once final selections are made, all the course requests are tallied.
 The number of sections of each course and teachers’ next year assignments are determined by these tallies.
 It is very important that each student’s selections be made very carefully, as changes once the schedule has been built cannot be guaranteed.

 If the selections have been carefully made, changes should not be necessary, except in unusual situations.
 If a student wishes to request a change, they must send the request in writing to their school counselor before a date in June, established annually by the Office of Academic Affairs.
 A change is much more likely to occur while the schedules are still being developed.
 Once the schedules are developed, a change request may be difficult or impossible.